biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 Current project proposals
 -------------------------

-See the [Open Bioinformatics Foundation (OBF)](http://www.open-bio.org/wiki/Google_Summer_of_Code) page as our usual the mentoring organization.
-Any project ideas for Biopython can be posted here.
+See the [Open Bioinformatics Foundation (OBF) GSoC wiki page](http://www.open-bio.org/wiki/Google_Summer_of_Code) and [OBF GSoC page](http://obf.github.io/GSoC/) as our usual mentoring organization.
+Any project ideas for Biopython can be posted here (below).

 We encourage potential students and mentors to join the [BioPython mailing lists](http://biopython.org/wiki/Mailing_lists) and actively